NagaSanjana20/naga/README.md

+##### This project is about a Lexical Analyzer able yo recognize the tokens from the input into categories like keywords, operators, punctuations, Integer literals, identifiers, Unknown tokens.
+It is implemented in Ocaml.

 ##### firstly a Project Dierectory is created with the name "ocaml-lexer" and then a source file is created with the name "Lexical_Analyzer.ml"
-##### Explaination - In this project, i have executed a lexical Analyzer in Ocaml that helps in processing an input string and classifies the given data into keywords, operators, punctuations, Integer literals, identifiers, Unknown tokens.

-#### Defining the token types as given
+#### Defining the token types
 type token =
   | Keyword of string
   | Operator of string